isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 In 2006, MOE announced the provision of an indoor sports hall in schools to promote greater sports participation.
 Schools were able to vary the design of their sports hall to match students’ needs and construct different sports facilities indoors.<br><br>

 -image-<br>
-<b>Unity Primary School has an indoor sports hall elevated over a court.</b>
+<strong>Unity Primary School has an indoor sports hall elevated over a court.</strong>

 -image-<br>
-<b>Fajar Secondary School’s newly renovated indoor sports hall.</b>
+<strong>Fajar Secondary School’s newly renovated indoor sports hall.</strong>

 -image-<br>
-<b>CHIJ Secondary (Toa Payoh) has an indoor sports hall located on the roof level, above their multi-purpose hall.</b>
+<strong>CHIJ Secondary (Toa Payoh) has an indoor sports hall located on the roof level, above their multi-purpose hall.</strong>

 </p>